J0hm/population_genetics_simulation/README.md

 # population_genetics_simulation
 A light weight genetics simulation program written in Python, designed to easily run on any computer.
-Does not simulate population growtn.
+Does not simulate population growth.

 .exe for Windows computers is under common/dist